From Scarce Functional Labels to Label-Aware Generation in Homologous Protein Families: Materials and Methods

 \subsubsection{SH3 domain}

 Src-homology 3 domains (SH3, Pfam accession: PF00018) \cite{musacchio1992crystal} are small protein interaction modules commonly found in a wide range of intracellular and membrane-associated proteins.
 They play key roles in various cellular processes, including promoting local protein concentration, altering subcellular localization, and facilitating the assembly of large multiprotein complexes.
 Following the dataset from \cite{lian2024deep}, we compiled 7{,}861 SH3 domain sequences along with their corresponding multiple sequence alignment (MSA) of length $L=62$.
-Each sequence is annotated by orthology group, spanning 13 distinct classes.
-To evaluate model performance, we created training and test sets with sequence similarities capped at 70\%, and training sizes of 100, 500, and 1{,}000 sequences.
-The size of the test set is fixed to 532.
-The class distribution across these splits is shown in Fig.~\ref{fig:class abundance SH3}.
+Each sequence is annotated by orthology group, spanning 15 distinct classes.
+To evaluate model performance, we created training and test sets with sequence similarities capped at 70\%, and various training sizes.
+The test set size for various splits lies in the range of 150 - 180 sequences, balanced across 15 classes.
+The class distribution for one particular split is shown in SI, Fig.~\ref{fig:class abundance SH3}.